ansible/ansible/docsite/latest/rst/intro_adhoc.rst

 Ok, so those are basics.
 If you didn't read about patterns and groups yet, go back and read :doc:`intro_patterns`.

 The ``-f 10`` in the above specifies the usage of 10 simultaneous processes to use.
 You can also set this in `intro_config` to avoid setting it again.
+The default is actually 5, which is really small and conservative.
+You are probably going to want to talk to a lot more simultaneous hosts so feel free to crank this up.
+If you have more hosts than the value set for the fork count, Ansible will talk to them, but it will take a little longer.
+Feel free to push this value as high as your system can handle it!

+You can also select what ansible "module" you want to urn.
 Normally commands also take a ``-m`` for module name, but the default module name is 'command', so we didn't need to specify that all of the time.
 We'll use ``-m`` in later examples to run some other :doc:`modules`.